quickwit-oss/quickwit/docs/configuration/source-config.md

 The source type designates the kind of source being configured.
 As of version 0.5, available source types are `ingest-api`, `kafka`, `kinesis`, and `pulsar`.
 The `file` type is also supported but only for local ingestion from [the CLI](/docs/reference/cli.md#tool-local-ingest).

+## Maximum number of pipelines per indexer

+Maximum number of indexing pipelines spawned for the source on a given indexer.
+The maximum is reached only if there is enough `desired_num_pipelines` to run.
+The value is only used by sources that Quickwit knows how to distribute across pipelines/nodes, that is for Kafka sources only.

+## Desired number of pipelines

+Number of desired indexing pipelines to run on a cluster for the source.
+This number could not be reach if there is not enough indexers.
+The value is only used by sources that Quickwit knows how to distribute across pipelines/nodes, that is for Kafka sources only.

 ## Source parameters

 The source parameters indicate how to connect to a data store and are specific to the source type.